Skip to content

 • Get tested for STIs regularly.

-• Maintain good oral, genital, and anal hygiene.
+• Prioritize good oral and genital hygiene.

 When should I avoid oral sex completely?